Watts Towers: Conservation and damage

 The Committee for Simon Rodia's Towers preserved the site independently until 1975 when, for the purpose of guardianship, they partnered with the City of Los Angeles and then with the State of California in 1978.
 The Towers are operated by the City of Los Angeles Cultural Affairs Department and curated by the Watts Towers Arts Center/Charles Mingus Youth Arts Center, which grew out of the Youth Arts Classes originally established in the house structure.

 In February 2011, the Los Angeles County Museum of Art received a grant from the James Irvine Foundation to scientifically assess and report on the condition of the Watts Towers, to continue to preserve the undisturbed structural integrity and composition of the aging works of art.
-Weather and moisture caused pieces of tile and glass to become loose on the towers, which are conserved for reattachment in the ongoing restoration work.
+Weather and moisture caused pieces of tile and glass to become loose on the towers, which were conserved for reattachment in the ongoing restoration work.
 The structures suffered little from the 1994 Northridge earthquake in the region, with only a few pieces shaken loose.
 An extensive restoration project by the Los Angeles County Museum of Art began in 2017.
 The site re-opened in November 2022 when the work was finished.